neudorf/PLS_wrapper/README.md

-Example usage for a single group, where X is a 2D numpy matrix with each row representing the neuroimaging data for each subject for each condition, subjects_n is the number of subjects examined, 1 is the number of conditions, Y is the behavioural data as a 2D numpy matrixwith each column representing a behavioural variable, num_perm is the number of permutations, and num_boot is the number of bootstrap samples:
+Example usage for a single group, where X is a 2D numpy matrix with each row representing the neuroimaging data for each subject for each condition, subjects_n is the number of subjects examined, 1 is the number of conditions, Y is the behavioural data as a 2D numpy matrix with each column representing a behavioural variable, num_perm is the number of permutations, and num_boot is the number of bootstrap samples:
 ```